ffrujeri/ffrujeri.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Research Scientist with a solid background in Software Engineering and an uncoventional path to Research.
+I am a Research Scientist with a solid background in Software Engineering and an unconventional path to Research.

 More recently, I have been involved with the next generation of LLM-based Agents, focusing on pretraining of Foundation Models with focus on Trading for Quantitative Finance as well as in post-training RL finetuning for Reasoning.